developer-zebra/developer-zebra-site/src/emdk-for-xamarin/2-3/api/barcode/ScannerConfig_ReaderParameters_ReaderSpecifics_ImagerSpecifics/index.md

 Allows the imager to decode only the bar code that is directly under the cross-hair/reticle (+) part of the pattern.
 This feature is useful in applications where multiple bar codes may appear in the field of view during a decode session and only one of them is targeted for decode.
 Use class ScannerConfig.PickList.

 **Type** - Symbol.XamarinEMDK.Barcode.ScannerConfig.PickList
+###PicklistEx
+Allows the imager to decode only the barcode that is directly under the cross-hair/reticle (+) part of the pattern.

+**Type** - Symbol.XamarinEMDK.Barcode.ScannerConfig.PicklistEx
 ###PoorQualityDecodeEffortLevel
 This parameter permits selection of enhancement modes for decoding barcodes of poor or degraded quality.

 **Type** - Symbol.XamarinEMDK.Barcode.ScannerConfig.PoorQualityDecodeEffortLevel
+###SameSymbolTimeout
+This setting is used to prevent the scanner driver from decoding the same symbol within this time interval.

+**Type** - System.Int32